geekboxzone/mmallow_docs_source.android.com/src/source/downloading.md

 After installing Repo, set up your client to access the android source repository:

  - Create an empty directory to hold your working files.
+ If you're using MacOS, this has to be on a case-sensitive filesystem.
  Give it any name you like: